 A little bit of this and a little bit of that

-Li'l Liza Jane has stolen my heart, and she will steal yours too.
+Li'l Liza Jane has stolen my heart, and she’s guaranteed to steal yours too.
 This forthcoming feature length documentary explores how the song Li'l Liza Jane has transcended geography, poverty, race, and musical genres to become one of the most recorded songs in the American musical canon.
 We're in the early stages of production (and fundraising!), but check out the link above to view our trailer.
 Other projects I've directed and produced include a piece on the first openly gay elected official in the DC region and a mockumentary short about the pseudo psychedelic artist John Grunwell.

 I am an avid fiddle player of Appalachian old-time music and other traditional styles.
 In 2011 I took a sabbatical to study in the music program at East Tennessee State University (where I performed Li'l Liza Jane as part of my audition).
 Since then I have done projects with Smithsonian Folkways and co-produced Milestones, a box set of previously unreleased Doc Watson recordings.
 Check out the b part for musings about the waxing and waning of my obsession with fiddle tunes.
+And on Sundays from 4-6 pm MST tune into 89.1 KHOL on Jackson community radio (Wyoming’s only independent radio station) where I host a weekly show on das zeitgeist (recent themes include the capitalist blues, fences & menaces, and les femmes).